MicrosoftDocs/memdocs/memdocs/intune/user-help/check-status-microsoft-intune-app-android.md

 3. Tap **Check status**.
 Wait while the Intune app checks your device.

- When the check completes, the status appears under **Device settings status**, and the **Last checked** timestamp changes to show the date and time completed.
+The updated status appears under **Device settings status**, and the **Last checked** timestamp changes to show the date and time completed.

 ## Status descriptions

-After the check, the device settings status updates to show the most current state of your device.
+The Intune app reports the following status:

 * **Compliant**: Your device is allowed to access work or school resources.
 * **This device will soon be unable to access company resources**: Your device is allowed to access work or school resources, but one or more settings don't meet your organization's requirements.
 Update your device settings by the date shown to keep your access.
 * **Noncompliant**: Your device isn't allowed to access work or school resources.
 Make the required changes to gain access.

+## Next steps
 Requirements and next steps are determined by your organization's policies.
 If you're required to make any changes to your device, the Intune app will include that information next to the device settings status.
 For specific questions about your organization's requirements, contact your support person.